Austin Trout: Early defences

-In April 2011, soon after winning the title, Trout's first defence was announced to take place against mandatory challenger David Alonso López (42-12, 23 KOs) on June 11 in Mexico.
-Trout dropped López in round 11 as he went on to successfully retain his WBA "regular" title in a 12-round unanimous decision win with the judges scores of 119–109, 117-110 and 118–109 in his favour.
+In April 2011, soon after winning the WBA (Regular) title, Trout's first defence was announced to take place against mandatory challenger David Alonso López (42–12, 23 KOs) on June 11 in Mexico.
+Trout dropped López in round 11 as he went on to successfully retain his WBA "regular" title in a 12-round unanimous decision win with the judges scores of 119–109, 117–110 and 118–109 in his favour.
 Although López had some success, the majority of the rounds were controlled by Trout using his speed, movement and fast hands.
 A few days after the fight, it was reported that Trout tested positive for marijuana in the post-fight drug test.
 López's promoter Hector Garcia called for an immediate rematch.
 On June 29, the test was overturned and Trout was cleared.

 Over the next months, Trout's team tried to make a deal to fight Australian contender Anthony Mundine, however the fight failed to take place.
-By October, a deal was set for Trout to defend his title against another Australian boxer, former welterweight champion Frank LoPorto (15-4, 7 KOs), who was ranked #14 by the WBA on November 11 at the Cohen Stadium in El Paso, Texas.
+By October, a deal was set for Trout to defend his title against another Australian boxer, former welterweight champion Frank LoPorto (15–4, 7 KOs), who was ranked #14 by the WBA on November 11 at the Cohen Stadium in El Paso, Texas.
 The fight was carried by Showtime.
 Trout stopped LoPorto in round 6.
 In what some believed would be a mismatch, LoPorto was also dropped once in round 1 following a right hook.
 It was the last time LoPorto fought as a professional at the age of 33.

 Trout vs. Rodriguez

 On March 19, 2012, the WBA ordered purse bids for Trout vs. Mundine, who was their Interim champion, to take place at their headquarters on March 29.
-The purse bids never took place and in April, Trout announced he was close to finalizing a deal with former WBO champion Sergiy Dzinziruk (37-1, 23KOs) on August 25, his biggest fight to date.
-Days later, it was reported that Trout could instead fight Ring Top 10 Delvin Rodriguez (26-5-3, 14 KOs) on the June 2 at the Home Depot Center in Carson, California.
+The purse bids never took place and in April, Trout announced he was close to finalizing a deal with former WBO champion Sergiy Dzinziruk (37–1, 23KOs) on August 25, his biggest fight to date.
+Days later, it was reported that Trout could instead fight Ring Top 10 Delvin Rodriguez (26–5–3, 14 KOs) on the June 2 at the Home Depot Center in Carson, California.
 Rodriguez was coming off a 10-round decision win against Pawel Wolak.
 During this time, Trout signed a deal with boxing advisor Al Haymon.
 The fight aired on Showtime.
 Trout dominated the fight, going on to win a one sided unanimous decision.
 The three judges scored the fight 120–108, 118–110, and 117–111 in favour of Trout.
 Trout was always in control of the fight and more active than Rodriguez, who only let his hands go in the final round.
 Over the 12 rounds, Trout landed 151 of 699 punches thrown (22%), this included 41% of his power punches landed and Rodriguez landed 89 of his 440 thrown (20%).